 Chapter Four: Gyana-Karma-Sanyasa Yoga (42 verses) - Krishna reveals that he has lived through many births, always teaching yoga for the protection of the pious and the destruction of the impious and stresses the importance of accepting a guru.

 Chapter Five: Karma-Sanyasa Yoga (29 verses) - Arjuna asks Krishna if it is better to forgo action or to act; Krishna answers that both are ways to the same goal, but that acting in Karma yoga is superior.

-This volume contains the Sanskrit recitation of chapters six through eleven of the Bhagavad Gita.
+This volume contains the complete Hindi narration of chapters six through eleven of the Bhagavad Gita.

 Chapter Six: Atmasanyam Yoga (47 verses) - Krishna describes the Ashtanga yoga.
 He further elucidates the difficulties of the mind and the techniques by which mastery of the mind might be gained.

 Chapter Seven: Gyana-Vigyana Yoga (30 verses) - Krishna describes the absolute reality and its illusory energy Maya.